 One can use these filters both with an SLR camera as well as with a point and shoot camera.
 In the case of a point and shoot camera, you will have to hold it in front of the camera.
 For certain models of digital camera, you may get some additional accessories, which will help you in mounting filters in front of the lens.

 The image on the left side is taken without using a Grad ND filter, whereas the image on the right is taken with a 0.9 Grad ND LEE filter.
 Feel the difference.

-The darker section on the filter should be placed for the brighter side and the other section for the darker side.
+The darker section on the filter should be placed on the brighter side.
 In the case of soft edge filters there will not be a clear demarcation of these two sections, whereas in the case of hard edge ones; one can clearly see the separation.
-If you are interested in landscape photography, then better carry both soft edge grads and hard edge grads with you.
+Carry both Soft edge grads and Hard edge grads with you when you are doing landscape photography.
 Some of the well-known manufacturers of Graduated ND filters are Lee and Cokin.

 When to use a Graduated Neutral Density Filter?